AyrA/Http2Socks/docs/Control.md

 The control connection is a simple line based protocol that allows control of the service to some degree.
 It's used to perform certain actions without having to restart the service.

+`H2S.php` in the PHP folder implements all commands.

 ## Version

 See `VERSION` command.